Although there are notable exceptions, most evidence suggests that COVID-19 is much less dangerous for children than it is for adults and infants.

 - Have them stay in a single area of the house, if possible.
 Clean and disinfect all surfaces they touch, and encourage other family members to avoid them.
 Also, wear a face mask when caring for a sick child.

 Parents and caregivers may find these guidelines challenging to follow when caring for a child or infant.
-The CDC offer some advice on how to manage risk around children.
+The

 It may also be a good idea to speak to a medical professional about how best to care for a child with a suspected SARS-CoV-2 infection.
 Children under 2 years of age should not wear a face covering.